 “Glawe’s extensive background in national security, law enforcement, and management leadership skills made him the right person to lead NICB.
 Glawe is a proven leader and who has excelled at strategic leadership and execution and is well-positioned to lead NICB’s continued transformation,” said NICB board chair Mike Capuzzi.

-Prior to his appointment, Glawe served as special assistant to the President senior director for Homeland Security at the White House.
+Prior to his appointment, Glawe served as special assistant to the President and senior director for Homeland Security at the White House.
 He also served as the assistant commissioner and chief intelligence officer at U.S. Customs and Border Protection (CBP).

 Glawe served in the Office of the Director of National Intelligence as the deputy National Intelligence manager for Threat Finance and Transnational Organized Crime overseeing analytics.
 He subsequently served on the President’s National Security Council as the senior intelligence official implementing strategy on transnational organized crime within the intelligence and law enforcement communities.